-She never charged money for these lectures nor for self-realization, insisting that the awakening of the spiritual energy dormant within all human beings was their birthright, and thus could not be paid for.
+She never charged money for these lectures nor for self-realization, insisting that the awakening of the spiritual energy dormant within all human beings was their birthright and thus could not be paid for.
 The method of meditation through self-realization developed by Shri Mataji was called Sahaja Yoga.
-Concentrating her efforts at first in the United Kingdom, Shri Mataji took her message to audiences in small towns and big cities.
-She travelled the country giving radio and television interviews, holding lectures in public halls, and spending hours after the lectures meeting individuals from the audience, patiently listening to their stories and problems and offering advice.
+Concentrating her efforts at first in the United Kingdom, she took her message to audiences in small towns and big cities.
+She travelled the country giving radio and television interviews, holding lectures in public halls, and spending hours after meeting individuals from the audience, patiently listening to their stories and problems and offering advice.

-The 1990s saw her travels spreading to South America, Eastern Europe, Asia and the Pacific region.
+The 1990s saw her travels spread to South America, Eastern Europe, Asia and the Pacific region.

 Many honorary awards and doctorates were bestowed upon her from institutions around the world.
-In 1995 she was invited to speak at the Fourth World Conference on Women in Beijing.
-She spoke on World Peace at the United Nations.
+In 1995, she spoke at the Fourth World Conference on Women in Beijing.
+She also spoke on World Peace at the United Nations.

-In 1997 Claes Nobel spoke in admiration of Shri Mataji and Sahaja Yoga, which he described as "a reference point for determining right from wrong" and as "a source of hope for humanity."
+In 1997 Claes Nobel expressed his admiration for Shri Mataji and Sahaja Yoga, which he described as "a reference point for determining right from wrong" and as "a source of hope for humanity."